 What is Browse Abandonment?

-Browse abandonment is automation targeting to users who have left the website without doing much activity, in ecommerce without adding to cart, aka Window Shoppers.
+Browse abandonment is automation targeting users who have left the website without doing much activity, in eCommerce without adding to cart, aka Window Shoppers.

-Around 80-90% of ecommerce users leave the website without even adding product to their cart.
+Around 80-90% of eCommerce users leave the website without even adding products to their cart.

 High Volume, Low Conversion Rate.